 In connection with its Institutional Securities business, the Company engages in securitization activities related to commercial and residential mortgage loans, U.S. agency collateralized mortgage obligations, corporate bonds and loans, municipal bonds and other types of financial assets.
 These assets are carried at fair value, and any changes in fair value are recognized in the condensed consolidated statements of income.
 The Company may act as underwriter of the beneficial interests issued by securitization vehicles.
 Underwriting net revenues are recognized in connection with these transactions.
 The Company may retain interests in the securitized financial assets as one or more tranches of the securitization.
 These retained interests are included in the condensed consolidated statements of financial condition at fair value.
 Any changes in the fair value of such retained interests are recognized in the condensed consolidated statements of income.
-Retained interests in securitized financial assets associated with the Company's Institutional Securities business were approximately \$2.0 billion at February 28, 2003, the majority of which were related to U.S. agency collateralized mortgage obligation, residential mortgage loan and commercial mortgage loan securitization transactions.
-Gains or losses at the time of securitization, if any, were not material to the Company's results of operations, and the assumptions that the Company used to determine the fair value of its retained interests at the time of securitization related to those transactions that occurred during the three months ended February 28, 2003 were not materially different from the assumptions included in the table below.
-Additionally, as indicated in the table below, the Company's exposure to credit losses related to these retained interests was not material to the Company's results of operations.
+Retained interests in securitized financial assets associated with the Company's Institutional Securities business were approximately \$1.8 billion at May 31, 2003, the majority of which were related to U.S. agency collateralized mortgage obligation, residential mortgage loan and commercial mortgage loan securitization transactions.
+Gains or losses at the time of securitization, if any, were not material to the Company's results of operations, and the assumptions that the Company used to determine the fair value of its retained interests at the time of securitization related to those transactions that occurred during the six months ended May 31, 2003 were not materially different from the assumptions included in the table below.
+Additionally, as indicated in the table below, the Company's results of operations.

 The following table presents information on the Company's U.S. agency collateralized mortgage obligation, residential mortgage loan and commercial mortgage loan securitization transactions.
-Key economic assumptions and the sensitivity of the current fair value of the retained interests to immediate 10% and 20% adverse changes in those assumptions at February 28, 2003 were as follows (dollars in millions):
+Key economic assumptions and the sensitivity of the current fair value of the retained interests to immediate 10% and 20% adverse changes in those assumptions at May 31, 2003 were as follows (dollars in millions):